Hail to the Thief: Exploring Attacks and Defenses in Decentralised GRPO: System Setup: Decentralised RL and Adversarial Modelling

-\paragraph{Decentralised Reinforcement Learning with GRPO} We assume a world of \(m\) independent nodes performing post-training via GRPO in a decentralised fashion.
+\paragraph{Decentralised Reinforcement Learning with GRPO.} We assume a world of \(m\) independent nodes performing post-training via GRPO in a decentralised fashion.
+In line with RLVR, every node must have access to the training data (or a subset of it) and a shared reward model, which evaluates the quality of generated completions.
+The data contains a prompt (a question) and a ground truth correct answer (which can be just the final result, without intermediate steps) or unit tests for coding tasks, used by the reward function to evaluate a generation.
+This is the bare minimum necessary for GRPO-style training and is in line with common datasets used \cite{gsm8k,livecodebench} and existing applications \cite{genrl}.
+We present a high-level overview of such a setup in Fig.~\ref{fig:mainfig}.

 We distinguish two types of decentralised RL (dRL) - \emph{vertical} and \emph{horizontal}.
 In vertical dRL, different nodes generate completions for different prompts.
-Thus if a batch size of \(B\) is required, \(m\) devices each generate \(G\) completions for \(\frac{B}{m}\) locally selected prompts (not necessarily distinct).
-In horizontal - each device generates \(\frac{G}{m}\) of the completions for \(B\) of the same prompts (data).
-After all generations, an all-gather operation is performed, which synchronizes the prompt and completions across all devices.
-The two approaches are presented in Algorithms \ref{Alg1} and \ref{Alg2}.
-Both can make use of gradient/weight exchanges \cite{intellect2}, but for our work we ignore this step, as adversarial attacks through gradient exchanges have been studied in-depth and their attacks would be applicable here as well \cite{flsurvey}.
-Based on existing literature, we describe two model settings - homogeneous, where all devices have the same model weights \cite{llamarl,intellect2} , and heterogeneous, where models may hold different model weights and architectures \cite{genrl}.
-For a homogeneous case vertical and horizontal paradigms are equivalent.
-However in a heterogeneous setting, the horizontal one introduces greater diversity of completions per question.
-In our paper, we study both horizontal and vertical settings.
+Thus, if a batch size of \(B\) is required, \(m\) devices each generate \(G\) completions for \(\frac{B}{m}\) locally selected prompts (not necessarily distinct).
+In horizontal dRL, each device generates \(\frac{G}{m}\) of the completions for \(B\) of the same prompts.
+After all generations, an all-gather operation is performed, which synchronises the prompt and completions across all devices.
+Based on existing literature and applications, we describe two model settings - homogeneous, where all devices have the same model weights \citep{llamarl,intellect2}, and heterogeneous, where models may have different weights or architectures \citep{genrl}.
+As shown later on, for an \textit{attack}, it could matter whether the setting is \textit{vertical or horizontal}, while for a \textit{defense} - whether the models are \textit{homogeneous or not}.